IKIM-Essen/uncovar/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Note the UnCoVar version for which you experience the bug.
 Please only report bugs of the **latest release of UnCoVar**.
-If possible please check whether the bug has been already fixed in the master branch. -->
+If possible, please check whether the bug has been already fixed in the master branch. -->

 * UnCoVar version: [ see version.txt ]
 * OS: [ Linux / Windows / macOS ]